This README is for babel-loader v8 + Babel v7 Check the 7.x branch for docs with Babel v6

 instance as the loader itself.

-In cases where you want to customize without actually having a file to call .custom
+In cases where you want to customize without actually having a file to call .custom, you

 // Export from "./my-custom-loader.js" or whatever you want.